 I’ve been furloughed but I don’t feel safe to return to work, even with lockdown easing; can I refuse to return to the workplace and ask to remain on furlough?

-As above this depends upon the situation itself.
+As aforementioned, this depends upon the situation itself.
 It would be best for you to firstly raise any concerns that you have with your employer to begin with.
-Furlough was put in place by the government under the Coronavirus Job Retention Scheme and it is to be used by employers when they are unable to operate or have no work for you to do because of coronavirus.
+Furlough was put in place by the government under the Coronavirus Job Retention Scheme and it is to be used by employers when they are unable to operate, or have no work for you to do because of national restricti9ons and impact by coronavirus.

 My medical history makes me more vulnerable to the virus.
 Can I refuse to return to work until I feel comfortable and safe to do so?

-As stated above, this would depend upon the situation itself.
+This will be dependent on the individual circumstances.
 You could firstly raise this with your employer informally if you feel the work place is unsafe.
-Should you not get the answer you had hoped for then you could consider the more formal route of a grievance which could outline your concerns with regards to health and safety.
+Should you not get the answer you had hoped for, then you could consider the more formal route of a grievance which could outline your concerns with regards to health and safety.

 You could also consider speaking with your GP for some advice with regards to your medical history and whether they can give any recommendations or suggestions that you could put forward to your employer (if any).
-Should the risk be too high then a sick note may be an option.
-However, as stated above, failure to have good reason for not returning to work could be deemed as unauthorised absence.
+Should the risk be too high then a fit note may be an option.
+However, failure to have good reason for not returning to work could be considered as unauthorised absence.

-If you do have a genuine reason and health concern that affects your ability to return to work, best practice would be to ensure you have a letter or fit note confirming the need to remain off work due to the risks.
+If you do have a genuine reason and health concerns that affects your ability to return to work, best practice would be to ensure that you have a letter or fit note confirming the need to remain off work due to the risks.